'Granary of China' braces for more wheat-damaging rain | Science-Environment

 'Granary of China' braces for more wheat-damaging rain

-China's largest wheat-growing province of Henan is expected to be hit by more rain in the coming days, state forecasters said on Thursday, complicating efforts to harvest grain already damaged by wetter than normal weather in late May.
-Known as the "granary of China", the south of Henan had been struck by higher-than-normal rainfall in the last week of May days ahead of the harvest of wheat planted last winter.
+China's largest wheat-growing province of Henan is expected to be hit by more rain in coming days, state forecasters said on Thursday, complicating efforts to harvest grain already damaged by wetter than normal weather in late May.
+Known as the granary of China, the south of Henan was struck by higher-than-normal rainfall in the last week of May, days ahead of the harvest of wheat planted last winter.

 - Country: